jfowkes/pycutest/docs/_build/html/_sources/install.rst.txt

 * Python 2.7 or Python 3 (http://www.python.org/)
 * CUTEst (see below)

-Additionally, the following python packages should be installed (these will be installed automatically if using *pip*, see `Installation using pip`_):
+Additionally, the following python packages should be installed (these will be installed automatically if using *pip*, see `Installing PyCUTEst using pip`_):

 * NumPy 1.11 or higher (http://www.numpy.org/)
 * SciPy 0.18 or higher (http://www.scipy.org/)

 **Please Note:** Currently PyCUTEst only supports Mac and Linux.
-For Windows 10 users, PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/faq>`_, following the Linux installation instructions.
+For Windows 10 (or later) users, PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.

 Installing CUTEst on Linux
 --------------------------